Nepal Has Three Straightforward Options

 The form stays valid for 15 days after submission.
 Time it right.

-Normal time?
-10-15 minutes total.
-During peak seasons (March-May for Mount Everest, September-November for Annapurna Circuit) or festivals like Dashain or Tihar?
-Maybe 30-45 minutes if multiple flights land simultaneously.
+Start unloading your luggage, pass through customs, and you are officially in Nepal!
+Normal arrival time should take only 10-15 minutes total, though during high seasons (March-May for Mount Everest, September-November for Annapurna Circuit) or festivals like Dashain or Tihar it could take 30-45 minutes if multiple flights arrive simultaneously.

 Where This Works

-- Tribhuvan International Airport - where 90% of tourists arrive
+- which is where 90% of travelers arrive

-- Major Border Points - Kakarbhitta & Birgunj (popular from Central India), Sunauli, Nepalgunj, Kodari, and others
+- (includes Kakarbhitta and Birgunj (popular originated from Central India), Sunauli, Nepalgunj, Kodari, and more.

-The process is identical everywhere.
-Tribhuvan International Airport just has better facilities, more Currency Exchange options, and Nepal Telecom SIM card counters for immediate connectivity.
+The procedure is the same across the globe.
+Tribhuvan International Airport just has better facilities, greater Currency Exchange options, and Nepal Telecom SIM card counters to allow immediate connection.

 Smart Moves That Most Travelers Miss

-We've watched thousands of people go through this process.
-The smooth ones do these things.
-The stressed ones don't.
+We've seen a lot of people through this procedure.
+The ones who are calm perform these actions.
+The ones who are stressed don't.

 Before you fly: